UGent-DICT/puppet-keypair/README.md

-# gpg_key
+# keypair

 ## Overview

-A module to generate OpenPGP key pairs for use with GnuPG.
+A module to generate key pairs (OpenPGP or X.509).

-The default manifest will make sure that at least one key pair (i.e. a public and private key) exist in `/etc/gpg_keys/`.
+This module differs from most other similar modules in that the key is generated on the *server* during catalogue compilation.
+Therefore, the generated key can immediately be exported to puppetdb, without requiring a second puppet run.

 ## Description